isc-projects/kea/doc/sphinx/arm/hooks-rbac.rst

 ~~~~~~~~~~~~~~~~~

 Here is an extensive example for a role accepting all read commands at
-the exception of "config-get", e.g. for hiding passwords or this access
+the exception of "config-get", e.g. for hiding passwords.
-list to a remote user (if the user is local "config-write" should be
-rejected too.

 The first option is to put the allowed commands in the "accept-commands"
 list and to reject anything else: